traclabs/brash_docker/README.md

 An ARM-based image may be required for proper functionality (and improved performance).
 The official ROS Docker image does not include an ARM-based build.

-Edit the ros-base-Dockerfile and change the image to `arm64v8/ros:galactic`
+Edit the ros-base-Dockerfile and change the base image to `FROM arm64v8/ros:galactic AS ros-base`

 # Setup